As a legal professional dealing in both residential and commercial real estate, you navigate a unique set of risks every day.

 Scenario 1: an undischarged mortgage

 You complete a title search for a small commercial space two weeks before close.
-To your surprise, you find a mortgage registered in favour of a lender that doesn’t exist anymore, either because it merged with another mortgage lender or went out of business.
+To your surprise, you find a mortgage registered in favour of a lender that doesn’t exist anymore, either because it merged with another lender or went out of business.

 Scenario 2: a zoning variance issue

 But like any tool, title insurance only helps you if you use it—any property can end up being the one that needed protection.
-Manage your customers’ risk, as well as your own, by making title insurance from FCT part of your due diligence on every transaction.
+Manage your clients’ risk, as well as your own, by making title insurance from FCT part of your due diligence on every transaction.

 Insurance by FCT Insurance Company Ltd., with the exception of commercial policies.
 Subject to certain exceptions, commercial title insurance policies equal or below $10M CAD are provided by FCT Insurance Company Ltd. Commercial title insurance policies above $10M CAD are provided by First American Title Insurance Company.
 Services by First Canadian Title Company Limited.
 The services company does not provide insurance products.
 This material is intended to provide general information only.
 For specific coverage and exclusions, refer to the applicable policy.
 Copies are available upon request.
 Some products/services may vary by province.
 Prices and products/services offered are subject to change without notice.